How To Wholesale Real Estate In California: Step-By-Step (2024)

 Read Also: MAO Formula In Real Estate: What Is A Maximum Allowable Offer?

-Preparing the Purchase Contract
+Preparing The Purchase Contract

-A wholesale real estate contract is a legal document creating a binding agreement between you as the wholesaler and the homeowner.
+If you want to learn how to start wholesaling real estate, you need to familiarize yourself with the purchase contract.
+A real estate wholesale contract is a legal document that creates a binding agreement between you, the wholesaler, and the homeowner.

 Unless you are an experienced real estate attorney, don’t rely on cheap online real property contracts.
 They are too basic and may not be legal in your state.